 What is Brachial Plexus Birth Palsy?

 Erbs Palsy that occurs during childbirth is also known as Brachial Plexus Birth Palsy.
-This is more common in difficult deliveries involving large babies, prolonged labors, and/or babies in breach.
+This is more common in difficult deliveries involving large babies, prolonged labor, and/or babies in breach.
 It can occur in several ways as a result of childbirth injuries, including:

 - When the babies head is to the side as its shoulders move through the birth canal and the arm is pulled in an opposite direction

 - Pressure on the arms during a breech (feet-first) delivery

 - When the doctor uses too much force pulling on the shoulders while trying to pull the baby from the birth canal during a cephalic (head-first) delivery.